 In this post, we’ll dive into how you can shift your mindset and embrace your true worth in Christ, no matter how you feel.

-The Girl No One Wanted
+The Ugly Girl In The Bible No One Wanted

 In Genesis 29, we meet sisters, Rachel and Leah.
 Rachel was stunning, but Leah didn’t have the same looks.
 The Bible says she had “weak eyes,” meaning she wasn’t seen as attractive, even ugly.